 Dr. Diehl is retired from the University of South Florida where she taught courses in autism, augmentative and alternative communication, pediatric language and many others.
 She has a long history of experience including public school settings, university settings, and clinical settings.
 She consults for state organizations and school systems, as well as, conducts workshops locally, nationally, and internationally.
 She has authored numerous journal articles and book chapters along with continuing education courses for the American Speech Language and Hearing Association along with Medbridge Education.
 She consults for WNET Parenting Minutes.

 When Dr. Diehl is not working, she enjoys spending time with family and friends.
 She and her husband love to travel, swim, and play with their two dogs, Sammie and Toby.
 Theirs is a family whose passion is education.
-Her husband is a retired teacher and her daughter is a high-school assistant principal.
+Her husband is a retired teacher and her daughter is an assistant principal of a special needs school.